Rufus Yerxa: Career

 In 2002 he was appointed to serve as Deputy Director General of the WTO, a position he held until 2013.
 During this time he was also a lecturer on U.S. trade policy at the World Trade Institute (WTI) in Berne.
 After retiring from the WTO he joined the faculty of the Middlebury Institute of International Studies (MIIS) in Monterey, California as a visiting professor.

 From 2016 to 2021 he was President of the National Foreign Trade Council (NFTC), a trade association in Washington representing U.S. companies on global trade and investment matters.

-He joined McClarty Associates in February 2022, advising their international trade practice both in Washington and internationally.
+From February 2022 to June 2024 he was a Senior Advisor with McClarty Associates, advising their international trade practice both in Washington and internationally.

-He is currently on the Advisory Board of the Yale Center for Environmental Law and Policy.